joseph-a-levine/authoring/_older/october_2024.md

 ### Grrr transformers

 Two weeks ago, I got a sudden urge to understand how [transformers](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)) worked.
 This was directly caused by learning how [the other kind of transformer](https://en.wikipedia.org/wiki/Transformer) works — it was intolerable to me that I understand the piece of technology which revolutionized the 1890s and not the piece shaping the world today.
-If that sounds like a dumb reason to spend 50 hours reading machine learning papers, well, it is.{% sidenote "karpto-id" "I was learning about electricial transformers for a completely unrelated project, on Turkish ships which generate and provide energy to small west African countries." %}
+If that sounds like a dumb reason to spend 50 hours reading machine learning papers, well, it is.{% sidenote "karpto-id" "I was learning about electricial transformers for a completely unrelated project, on Turkish boats which generate and provide energy to small west African countries." %}

 It's surprising that my curiosity about AI had never showed up.
 I've used ChatGPT since December 2022.{% sidenote "furthtu-id" "Going even further back, I first thought deeply about AI (as deeply as 19 year old me could) in 2015, evidenced by an embarassing email I sent to a girl I had a crush on." %} I work in a building with the Center for the Governance of AI.
 Nick Bostrom is there sometimes.
 I'm one or two phone calls away from the authors of papers (and models) any of you have heard of.
 My girlfriend does really cool AI stuff.
 Yet I never had any  motivation to figure out what was going on.